altaga/Kharon-Protocol/Testing/README.md

 Previous Requirements:

-- A Helium Console account [Helium Console](https://console.helium.com/) with some data credits to burn.
+- A [Helium Console](https://console.helium.com/) account with some data credits to burn.
 - Have a LoRaWAN device which can connect to the Helium network (in the case of this tutorial it will be a Pycom Board).

 If you don't have a device or time at hand to go through this process we are running a couple devices at all times through our system to debug and test.